gingerhome/gingee/docs/ai-context/ai-context.md

     }
     ```

-3.  **Accessing Glade:** By default, GingerJS is configured to make Glade the `default_app`.
+3.  **Accessing Glade:** By default, Gingee is configured to make Glade the `default_app`.
 To access it, simply navigate your browser to the root URL of your running server (e.g., `http://localhost:7070`).
 You will be automatically directed to the Glade login page.

 ## The Dashboard View